 Critical for success: the architect should choose minimum characteristics, not maximum.

-Modularity and connectivity
+Modularity and change boundaries

 Modularity metrics

-Distance from Main Sequence
+Distance from main sequence

-D = |A + I - 1|A = Abstractness, I = Instability.
-The closer D is to 0, the better.
+D = |A + I - 1|A stands for abstractness, I for instability.
+The closer D is to 0, the healthier the balance tends to be.

 Main Sequence and risk zones

-Ideal diagonal: balance between abstractness and stability.
+Ideal diagonal: a balance between abstractness and stability.
 Formula: D = |A + I - 1|

 Connascence Types